foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 > **Unlike its Skyrim SE counterpart, my Fallout 4 setup is Wabbajack-exclusive.** There is no manual installation guide and there will likely never be one as I do not have the time to maintain two modding guides.

-\* *Only around 280 mods are shown in Mod Organizer 2 which is due to the fact that several dozen mods packed into custom BA2s are missing from the count as they are not installed and activated separately.*
+\* *Less than that number may appear in Mod Organizer 2 which is due to the fact that several dozen mods packed into custom BA2s are missing from the count as they are not installed separately.*

 ### Useful Links

-- Join us on the official [Phoenix Flavour Discord](https://discord.com/invite/BpwXX5f) for support, feedback, and modding discussions.
+- Join us on the official [Discord server](https://discord.com/invite/BpwXX5f) for support, feedback, and modding discussions.
 - You can find a list of all included mods in the [Load Order Library](https://loadorderlibrary.com/lists/welcome-to-paradise).
 - Check my [Trello Board](https://trello.com/b/7W1seSqA/the-phoenix-flavour-fallout-4) to see all mods considered for inclusion (see "State of the List").
 - Support me on [Patreon](https://www.patreon.com/thephoenixflavour) or donate via [PayPal](https://www.paypal.com/paypalme/ThePhoenixFlavour?locale.x=de_DE).